symfony/symfony-docs/components/lock.rst

 ZookeeperStore
 ~~~~~~~~~~~~~~

-.. versionadded:: 4.2
-    The ZookeeperStore was introduced in Symfony 4.2.

 The ZookeeperStore saves locks on a `ZooKeeper`_ server.
 It requires a ZooKeeper
 connection implementing the ``\Zookeeper`` class.
 This store does not